 - Make sure to clear away all sawdust particles that are left on the wood.
 It’s time to add the LED mini string lights.
 With a small drill bit, drill a hole in the center area of the table.
 Make the hole just wide enough to feed the string lights through.

-- Flip your table top over feed the string lights through the hole from the underside of the table.
+- Flip your tabletop over and feed the string lights through the hole from the underside of the table.
 With the lights completely pulled through, place your metal stool in the center of the wood.
 Secure the table to the base with wood screws and washers.
-This is where the decorative pattern in the stool top comes in handy.
+This is where the decorative pattern and mosaic designs on the stool top come in handy.
 The open spaces make it easy to drill small wood screws into the mosaic table top.

 Make sure to place the lights on the table first.
 By adding the mosaic gems after the led lights you can use the stones to help hold down any parts of the wire that may lift up.
 (I hope that makes sense)